 My oldest got the gamer gene.
 He started off playing on the Wii, mastered the old-school Mario game on his inexpensive game pad, and is begging to play Minecraft.
-I haven’t even mentioned Fortnight yet.
+I have not even mentioned Fortnight yet.

 Gaming is fun – he loves it!
-It’s also his kryptonite.
+It is also his kryptonite.

 Video games though – those are instant trouble.